-- (m) Imputed Financing from Costs Absorbed by Others The FASAB's SFFAS No. 5, Accounting for Liabilities of the Federal Government, requires that employer agencies recognize the full cost of pension, health, and life insurance benefits during their employees' active years of service.
+- (1) Imputed Financing from Costs Absorbed by Others The FASAB's SFFAS No. 5, Accounting for Liabilities of the Federal Government, requires that employer agencies recognize the full cost of pension, health, and life insurance benefits during their employees' active years of service.
 The OPM, as administrator of the CSRS and FERS plans, the Federal Employees Health Benefits Program, and the Federal Employees Group Life Insurance Program, must provide the "cost factors" that adjust the agency contribution rate to the full cost for the applicable benefit programs.
-An imputed financing source and corresponding imputed personnel cost is reflected in the Statement of Changes in Net Position. - (n) Revenue and Other Financing Sources The FLRA's revenues are derived from reimbursable work agreements and a direct, annual appropriation.
+An imputed financing source and corresponding imputed personnel cost is reflected in the Statement of Changes in Net Position and the Statement of Net Cost. - (m)Revenue and Other Financing Sources The FLRA's revenues are derived from reimbursable work agreements, Freedom of Information Act collections, and a direct annual appropriation.
 The FLRA recognizes reimbursable work when earned, i.e., services have been provided.
 Each reimbursable work agreement specifies the dollar value of the agreement and is based on estimated resources needed to perform the specified services.

 The agency receives an annual Salaries and Expenses appropriation from the Congress.
 Annual appropriations are used, within statutory limits, for salaries and administrative expenses and for operating and capital expenditures for essential P&E. Appropriations are recognized as non-exchange revenues at the time the related program expenses are incurred.
 Appropriations expended for capitalized P&E are recognized as expenses when an asset is consumed in operations.
-The FLRA's annual appropriation for FY 2013 was \$24,723,000, which was reduced by \$1,293,161 in sequestration and across-the-board rescissions included in Public Law 113-6.
-The agency's annual appropriation for FY 2014 was \$25,500,000.
+The FLRA's annual appropriation for FY 2014 was \$25,500,000; the agency's annual appropriation for FY 2015 was \$25,548,000.